atrisovic/lhcb-masterclass/README.md

 [100%] Built target symlinks
 ```

-Once the build is complete you can run the exercise with `./LHCb_launcher` even without setting the environment.
+Once the build is complete you can run the exercise with `./LHCb_launcher` even without setting up the environment.